KhartesViewer/khartes/README.md

 to figure out how to prevent it.
 Unfortunately, the only workaround is to save your work, and then exit and restart khartes.

+This tutorial needs a fuller description (with drawings) of what is a single-valued surface, and how this affects the surfaces built in khartes.

+This tutorial needs some drawings explaining the 3D positions of the Data Slices in the scroll volume.

+This tutorial needs pictures of all the cursor shapes.

 ## License

 Khartes is open-source code, licensed under the GPL 3.0 license.
 See LICENSE.txt for details.